Bryan Hughes (politician): Texas Senate

-Voting Rights
+Voting rights

 In 2021, Hughes introduced legislation to limit voting rights in Texas.
 This was part of a broader national effort by Republicans to restrict voting rights in the wake of the 2020 elections.
-Joe Biden won the 2020 presidential election, but Donald Trump refused to concede and he and his Republican allies made false claims of extensive election fraud.
 Civil rights and voting rights groups have claimed that the proposed legislation is an attempt to restrict the access to voting of voters of color.
-One provision would prohibit early voting on Sunday mornings, which was a traditional period of voting for Black churchgoers as part of 'Souls to the Polls' events.
+One provision would prohibit early voting on Sunday mornings, which was a traditional period of voting for black churchgoers as part of 'Souls to the Polls' events.

 Hughes defended his attempts to roll back voting by mail, arguing that it was prone to fraud; he offered no evidence for his claims and existing studies show fraud to be exceptionally rare.
 Hughes has inaccurately claimed that Texas has 400 open voter fraud cases; the Texas Attorney General's office had 43 pending voter fraud cases, of which only one was in relation to the 2020 election.

+Social media companies

+Hughes authored a bill that would prohibit social media companies with at least 100 million monthly users from blocking, banning, demonetizing or discriminating against a user based on their politics.
+The bill would also require the companies to disclose their content moderation policies.
+The bill was signed into law in September 2021.

 Abortion

 On March 11, 2021, Hughes introduced a fetal heartbeat bill entitled the Texas Heartbeat Bill (SB8) into the Texas Senate and state representative Shelby Slawson of Stephenville, Texas introduced a companion bill (HB1515) into the state house.
 The bill allowed private citizens to sue abortion providers after a fetal heartbeat has been detected.
 The SB8 version of the bill passed both chambers and was signed into law by Texas Governor Greg Abbott on May 19, 2021.
 It took effect on September 1, 2021.

-The bill does not make an exception for rape, incest, or life of the mother.

-Education on civil rights movement
+Education

-In 2021, Hughes authored legislation to prevent public schools from requiring that students read writings by prominent civil rights figures, such as Susan B. Anthony, Cesar Chavez, and Martin Luther King Jr., when covering women's suffrage and the civil rights movement in social studies classes.
+In 2021, Hughes authored SB3, legislation intended to prohibit teaching critical race theory (CRT) in Texas public schools.
+The bill has been criticized for creating confusion about what teachers can and cannot teach in the classroom regarding racism, particularly with respect to current events; supporters of the law argue that its focus is to prevent distortion of the historical record regarding the actions of white people and the Founding Fathers of the United States, but without whitewashing historical events that harmed disadvantaged racial or ethnic groups.
+SB3 did not remove any component from the state's core curriculum covering topics such as slavery in the United States, the American Civil War, the Ku Klux Klan, the civil rights movement, eugenics, and the Holocaust.